bbakernoaa/fv3grib2nc4/README.md

 # fv3grib2nc4

-This is a simple utility to help with aerosal grib data from NCEP for python
+This is a simple utility to help with aerosol grib data from NCEP for python

 To use you can pass single or multiple files